 This may sound unlikely.
 But Beijing, Washington, and Seoul have been breeding optimism about the resumption of post-summit economic relations with such fervor as to suggest that we are already rushing ahead, without giving pause to consider how these events may empower chaebol.

 Beijing has long opposed sanctions.
 By legitimizing North Korea, the Singapore summit makes it easier for China to argue its case.
-In fact, immediately after the summit, Chinese Foreign Ministry spokesman Deng Shuang sanctions relief can now follow.
-Earlier this week, Benjamin Katzeff Silberstein, co-editor of North Korean Economy Watch, that China is already easing up on sanctions.
+In fact, immediately after the summit, Chinese Foreign Ministry spokesman Deng Shuang suggested sanctions relief can now follow.
+Earlier this week, Benjamin Katzeff Silberstein, co-editor of North Korean Economy Watch, reported that China is already easing up on sanctions.
 But this is unlikely to soften North Korea’s position, he told The New Republic, nor should we expect the North to adopt a Chinese model anytime soon, as the regime is highly risk-averse and likely sees the existence of protests in China as a major turn-off.

 Meanwhile, reports in South Korean media about the U.S.’s own economic designs on North Korea have increased the sense that rapid change may follow.
 After Trump unexpectedly cancelled the summit in late May, Kim Yong Chol, a concentration camp inspector and top North Korean official, visited Trump and presented him with a giant envelope from Kim Jong Un.
-Trump the same day that the summit was back on.
-On June 6, the respected South Korean newspaper Dong-A Ilbo that according to U.S.-Korean diplomatic sources, the letter contained an offer for Trump to further develop Masikryong Ski Resort and build a casino on North Korea’s east coast.
+Trump announced the same day that the summit was back on.
+On June 6, the respected South Korean newspaper Dong-A Ilbo reported that according to U.S.-Korean diplomatic sources, the letter contained an offer for Trump to further develop Masikryong Ski Resort and build a casino on North Korea’s east coast.
 A National Security Council spokesman familiar with the meeting described Dong-A’s report as “100% untrue.”
 But whether accurate or not, this narrative only grew stronger when, on June 12, after speaking with Kim Jong Un in Singapore, Trump said that North Korea had “great beaches,” adding, “You could have the best hotels in the world right there.
 Think of it from a real estate perspective.”
-The New York Times then on June 17 that the entire summit had been quarter-backed by a “profit-minded” American financier.
+The New York Times then reported on June 17 that the entire summit had been quarter-backed by a “profit-minded” American financier.

 As for South Korea, the Corporate Association of Kaesong